 I’ve been relatively quiet as I’ve gone on a mission to “fix my life.”
 Without Iyanla Vanzant’s help.

-In this test, I will build Write Sing Work, Incorporated into the literary entertainment powerhouse I believe it can be.
+In this test, I will build Write Sing Work, LLC into the literary entertainment powerhouse I believe it can be.
 Produce quality content for print and digital media—for literature, motion picture and music.
 And somewhere along the way, take the time out to mentor an artist of two so they can be better than me.

 Isn’t that the point?
 I don’t want my artists to have to keep building companies because they don’t have the tools.
 I mean, why keep making the same mistakes when I’ve already made them all—some of them more than once.